suparnbadwaik/angular-notes/README.md

 `ng new sample-angular-app`		    // create a new angular boilerplate app `ng serve`				            // run angular app

-angular boilerplate app breakdown :
+Angular Boilerplate App Breakdown :
 -------------------------------------
 src :
 	It contains actual source code of our application.